How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

-While participant samples in the user studies that investigated developers included non-Western to some extent, participant samples in the user studies that investigated experts excluding developers were particularly skewed toward Westerns as mentioned in Section~\ref{section:Differences by Research Topics}.
-Kanei et al. indicated that organizational structures of software development varied across countries and those structures generated different organizational constraints~\cite{10.1145/3485832.3485922}.
-Thus, investigating experts (excluding developers) in terms of such organizational and cultural issues is useful.

-Although some cross-cultural comparisons of user concerns and practices have been conducted in the UPS field (please see Appendix~\ref{section:appendix_non-W_papers}), cross-cultural comparisons of usability of user interface or effectiveness of nudge (e.g., framing) have been insufficiently investigated.
-In the HCI and psychology fields, interface design and framing preferences are known to vary across countries~\cite{framing_cultural, interface_cultural1, interface_cultural2}; therefore, more differences across countries in usability of security/privacy interfaces and nudges should be identified in the UPS field.
+\textbf{Design evaluation.} Although some cross-cultural comparisons of user perceptions, concerns, and practices have been conducted in the UPS field, those of design evaluation have been insufficiently investigated.
+In the HCI and psychology fields, user preferences on interface design and framing are known to vary across countries~\cite{framing_cultural, interface_cultural1, interface_cultural2}; therefore, more differences across countries in the usability of security/privacy interfaces and the effectiveness of framing, such as text and icons on the notification that encourage users to adopt a security technology, should be identified to design interfaces tailored to each country's users.

-Broadening geographic diversity is a vital factor in fostering UPS growth; nevertheless, there is a pitfall in the measure of the percentage of non-Western participant samples.
-If more papers studied India and China (which have already been studied to some extent), the percentage of non-Western participant samples would increase; however, there are still many non-Western countries in Africa, South America, and Asia that have not been studied in the last five years (please see Section~\ref{section:results_western}).
+\textbf{More diverse non-WEIRD societies/populations.} Broadening geographic diversity is a vital factor in fostering UPS growth; nevertheless, there is a pitfall in the measure of the percentage of non-Western participant samples.
+If more papers studied India and China, which have already been studied to some extent (the fifth and sixth highest number of participant samples, respectively), the percentage of non-Western participant samples would increase; however, there are still many non-Western countries in Africa, South America, and Asia that have not been studied in the last five years (please see Section~\ref{section:results_western}).
 The UPS research community should strive to understand more diverse countries.